-Mr. Johnson, age 60, has been our Managing Director and Chief Financial Officer since July 1993.
+Mr. Johnson, age 61, is our Executive Vice President and Chief Financial Officer.
+Mr. Johnson has served as our Chief Financial Officer since July 1993 and as a Managing Director from 1993 to February 2009.
 From 1979 to October 1993, he served as Executive Vice President of our predecessor.
 Prior to joining Regency, Mr. Johnson was Vice President of Barnett Winston Trust, an equity and mortgage real estate investment trust.
 Mr. Johnson was a director of Columbia Equity Trust, Inc., an owner and operator of commercial office properties in the greater Washington, DC area, until its merger in February 2007.
-He also serves as Chairman of Brooks Rehabilitation Hospital, a private not-for-profit rehabilitation hospital, and sits on the Board and the Executive Committee of its private parent company, Brooks Health Systems.
+He also serves as

+Chairman of Brooks Rehabilitation Hospital, a private not-for-profit rehabilitation hospital, and sits on the Board and the Executive Committee of its private parent company, Brooks Health Systems.